jeffpignataro/MWF-ASP.NET-Web-Forms/README.md

 ### Applying the Styles

-Next, simply add the `.webform` CSS class to the ASP.NET form containing the web page's elements.
-For forms within this containing form, use a `div` element with an `.inner-form` CSS class instead of a form.
+Next, simply add the `.webform` class to the ASP.NET form containing the web page's elements.
+For forms within this containing form, use a `div` element with an `.inner-form` class instead of a form.

 For example, imagine we have the following standard MWF page with a form: